getodk/central-backend/docs/api.md

 }
 ```

 You can provide header `X-Client-Id` to identify the client/transaction of the consumer of the API.
-The value is logged and can be retrieved from the [Getting Entity Details](#reference/entities/getting-entity-details) and [Listing Entity Versions](#reference/entities/listing-entity-versions) APIs
+The value is logged and can be retrieved from the [Getting Entity Details](#reference/entities/getting-entity-details) and [Listing Entity Versions](#reference/entities/listing-entity-versions) APIs in `currentVersion.source.id`

 + Request (application/json)
     + Attributes